newrelic/nrjmx/README.md

 `nrjmx` is *not* bundled within the `nri-jmx` package.
 But, it's declared as a dependency.

-So while installing `nri-jmx` if you don't have `nrjmx` already installed it keeps the installed version, otherwise it'll try to get the latest `nrjmx` release.
+So while installing `nri-jmx` if you have `nrjmx` already installed it keeps the installed version, otherwise it'll try to get the latest `nrjmx` release.

 ## Custom Build